The DELIVER (MTN-042) and B-PROTECTED (MTN-043) Studies:

 Where are DELIVER and B-PROTECTED being conducted?

-Both studies are being conducted at the same four MTN-affiliated clinical research sites (CRSs): College of Medicine-Johns Hopkins University Research Project in Blantyre, Malawi; Wits Reproductive Health and HIV Institute (Wits RHI) Shandukani Research Centre, Johannesburg, South Africa; Makerere University–Johns Hopkins University (MU-JHU) Research Collaboration, Kampala, Uganda; and the Zengeza CRS of the University of Zimbabwe College of Health Sciences Clinical Trials Research Centre in Harare.
+Both studies are taking place at four NIAID-funded clinical research sites (CRSs): the College of Medicine-Johns Hopkins University Research Project in Blantyre, Malawi; Wits Reproductive Health and HIV Institute (Wits RHI) Shandukani Research Centre in Johannesburg, South Africa; Makerere University–Johns Hopkins University (MU-JHU) Research Collaboration in Kampala, Uganda; and the University of Zimbabwe Clinical Trials Research Centre Zengeza CRS in Harare.